 Baked Salmon is one of my go-to dinner dishes for many reasons.
 Besides being so delicious, is so insanely easy to make.
 For this dish, I am using butter, kosher salt, and herbs de Provence to complete the salmon.
 You can also use oils and other seasonings which I will share with you later.
 If that isn’t enough to enjoy your salmon dinner, I have some recipes for sauces for salmon that compliment it nicely also.
 Also, there is only one baking dish to clean up.

-Not only is this salmon so incredibly easy to make, but it’s also a healthy family meal with only one baking dish to clean up!
+Not only is this oven baked salmon so incredibly easy to make, but it’s also a healthy family meal with only one baking dish to clean up!
 Oven-Baked Salmon is a favorite fish of mine for many reasons:

 - It has a rich and buttery flavor without tasting fishy.
 The tender texture and warm pink to red coloring makes it an inviting dish.